Ōdate: Geography

 Ōdate is located in the mountains of northern Akita Prefecture, with the Ōu Mountains on the east and Aomori Prefecture to the north.
 The city is a basin surrounded by mountains on all sides.
-The mountains in the north are lined with 1,000-meter-class peaks, with Mount Tashiro located at the eastern end of the Shirakami Mountains as the main peak.
+The mountains in the north are lined with 1,000-meter-class peaks, with Mount Tashiro located at the eastern end of the Shirakami Mountain as the main peak.
 In the south is the Hinai mountain range, with Ryugamori as the main peak.
 The Yoneshiro River, one of Akita's three major rivers, runs through the center of the city from east to west, followed by the Sai River and Hikikazu River flowing from the south, and the Nagagi River, Iwase River, and Hayaguchi River flowing from the northeast.
 Part of the city is within the borders of the Towada-Hachimantai National Park.
 Much of the city area is covered in forest.
 Due to its inland location, the city is noted for its heavy snowfall in winter.